-What’s actually happening in your shoulder joint is that the bones, ligaments and tendons have become stuck together and encapsulated in connective tissue — which is why it’s called adhesive capsulitis.
-A few of the situations where frozen shoulder is more likely to occur includes:
+What’s actually happening in your shoulder joint is that the bones, ligaments, and tendons have become stuck together and encapsulated in connective tissue — which is why it’s called adhesive capsulitis.
+A few of the situations where a frozen shoulder is more likely to occur include:

-The good news is that frozen shoulder doesn’t tend to recur.
-It can, however, show up in the opposite shoulder.
-What’s unusual about frozen shoulder is that it can happen spontaneously to anyone.
+The good news is that a frozen shoulder doesn’t tend to recur.
+It can, however, show up on the opposite shoulder.
+What’s unusual about the frozen shoulder is that it can happen spontaneously to anyone.
 If it’s a primary diagnosis, it’s not due to participating in sports or in long-term activities that demanded a lot from your shoulder.

 Dr. Melepura is a miracle worker.
 My Dad was suffering from frozen shoulder pain for over 9 months now and was having trouble sleeping.
 Dr. M literally saved his shoulder as he is now able to sleep and have full use of his arm.
 Not only is this the most professional office I have seen in a while but scheduling was super easy and there are no hidden costs anywhere.
 Dr. Melepura was forth coming with so much great information and even provided my dad with follow up communication to see how he is doing.
 My only regret is not having my Dad come here sooner!!Dmitry Shestakovsky

 When your doctor examines you, he performs several range-of-motion tests.
 Then he asks you to move your arm in certain ways.
 He may even ask you to let your arm hang limply while he manipulates it.
 This is called a passive range-of-motion test.